 Before learning specific modalities, we explore the history, basic concepts, and diverse approaches to psychotherapy integration.
-The course orients students to the philosophy of PIP, assimilative integration, based on empowering relational psychoanalytic therapy through the psychoanalytic use of outside methods.
+The course orients students to the philosophy of PIP, assimilative integration, which empowers relational psychoanalytic therapy through the psychoanalytic use of outside methods.
 Using alternate modalities to question and inform our analytic assumptions, we reconsider our basic ideas about therapeutic action.
 We come to understand concepts like therapeutic choice points and common factors.
 We learn differences between eclecticism and theoretical integration, and formal and seamless integration.
-Reading and discussing leading analytic integrationists like Bresler, Frank, Gold, Safran, Stricker, and Wachtel, we begin to cultivate our own thinking and ways of approaching psychotherapy integration.
+Reading and discussing leading analytic integrationists like Bresler, Frank, Gold, Safran, Stricker, and Wachtel, helps participants begin to cultivate their own thinking and ways of approaching psychotherapy integration.

 Instructor: Jill Bresler, PhD

 This course provides an understanding of the major CBT models and their relationship to psychoanalytic treatment, teaches specific CBT interventions, and prepares clinicians to use CBT techniques skillfully in psychodynamic work.
-We devote the majority of our time to learning how to use commonly employed techniques including cognitive restructuring, third-wave techniques such as defusion and the use of mindfulness exercises, graded exposure, homework and relaxation training.
-Among other issues, the course focuses on the treatment of anxiety phenomena, including generalized anxiety, social anxiety, phobias, panic, obsessional thinking and obsessive rumination.
+We devote the majority of our time to learning how to employ commonly used cognitive and behavioral techniques.
+The course focuses on the treatment of anxiety phenomena, including generalized anxiety, phobias, panic disorder and obsessional thinking and obsessive rumination.
 Throughout, emphasis is on developing an ability to determine when and how CBT skills may be helpfully integrated into practice, and to evaluate the effects of these interventions.
 Readings will include work by J. Beck; Persons; Hayes, Strosahl and Wilson; Segal, Williams and Teasdale, and Wallin.

 Instructor: Lisa Lyons, PhD